CobiontID/read_VAE/readviz_pipeline/Readme.md

      - `sample_id`: The sample identifier (used to name output files)
      - `species_name`: The full species name
      - `read_file`: Path to the file containing the reads to be analysed
+     - `fastk_tab`: Path to FastK .ktab file.
+Optional.
+If provided, FastK will profile the reads against the existing table.
+If not using, set to `None`

    - Base configuration:
      - `user_group`: User group to be used for LSF